 Pumpkin seed oil

-Pumpkin seed oil contains phytosterol, which prevents the conversion of testosterone to DHT and thus, improves hair growth.
-A study comparing the effects of oral pumpkin on hair loss has shown an increase of hair count of 40% vs. 10% in the control group.
+Pumpkin seed oil contains phytosterol, which prevents the conversion of testosterone to DHT and, thus, improves hair growth.
+A study comparing the effects of oral pumpkin on hair loss has shown an increase in hair count of 40% vs. 10% in the control group.

-In one study, 88% of people that took oral capsaicin observed hair regrowth.
+In one study, 88% of oral capsaicin people observed hair regrowth.
 In another study, applying a topical serum similar in structure to capsaicin stimulated hair regrowth in 50% of users.